jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 -----------------------------------------
 * CR2 changing to District at VIC in 20-22m at 20tph
 * WIM-WAT changing to Jubilee (Northbound) at WAT in 22-25m at 18tph (+3m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 25-30m at 18tph (+7m)
 * CR2 changing to District at VIC in 28-30m at 10tph (+8m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 28-32m at 12tph (+9m)